 As ubiquitous as yōkai are, it would be surprising if Pokémon — or any kind of creature / monster mythology of Japanese origin, for that matter — did not incorporate some level of yokai folklore.
 It’s interesting to notice these origins, whether they’re super obvious like Shiftry and Ninetales, or much subtler like Slowbro and Exeggutor.

-I’ve compiled a list of yokai that show up in some form in Pokémon GO!, as the game currently stands, having released four generations of the creatures.
+I’ve compiled a list of yokai that show up in some form in Pokémon GO!, as the game currently stands, having released five generations of the creatures.
 I will most likely have to update this list when more Pokémon are added: more likely sooner than later.

 For now, this list can serve as an eye-opening glimpse into the macabre world of Japanese folklore for those who haven’t been inducted in the mysteries of yōkai.
 Or, for those who are already aware of them, an insight into yet another of the myriad ways that yōkai folklore has been adapted, expanded, and explored in the modern age.